 Another major selling point of this unit is its individually lit keys, lighting effects, and customizable lighting zones.
 It comes with six lighting effects that will keep your battle station from looking exciting.
 You can also synchronize the lighting by using the Corsair iCUE software for a more sophisticated look.

 In terms of performance, we noticed its remarkably low latency at 1.7 ms, making it a good choice both for gaming and even office work.
 After all, latency is the difference between a winning streak or a loss, right?

-The last budget keyboard on our list is the KM360 from G.Skill.
+For the best cheap gaming keyboard with awesome switches, look no further than the KM360 from G.Skill.
 As another brand you may not have heard of, do not sleep on this peripheral.
 It is one of the best cheap mechanical keyboards around.

 With CherryMX linear switches, this type of key switch is cheaper but arguably the gold standard when it comes to reliability.
 For this reason, the G.Skill KM360 is certainly an option for consideration.

 Aesthetically, the KM360 sports a minimalist look without any over the top RGB lighting that many other keyboards have.
 Instead, the KM360 features a bright white LED which is perfect for those looking for a simple and professional-looking keyboard.
 If you have never played with a tenkeyless keyboard before, you may find that you need to make some adjustments.
 However, once you get to grips with this, you will absolutely love how every key is spaced closer together.

 In addition, the KM360 comes with a fully detachable USB Type-C cable, which you can easily replace anytime.
 On top of that, it makes use of solid aluminium for added stability so that it will stay still right when you are gaming.
 For these reasons, it is guaranteed to last you longer than other gaming keyboards.

 Price: From $139 AUD » Manufacturer: Keychron Connection: Wireless